IACHR Thematic Hearing on Adolescent Victims of Sexual Violence in Bolivia

 "This hearing today represents the trial I couldn’t have.
 Today, I am not here only for me but for all girls, boys and adolescents who can’t talk.
 I am here for them today.
 I believe the system can change." - Karina

 The testimony at the public thematic hearing covered specific obstacles in the law and in accessing justice for young and adolescent victims of sexual violence and how these could be overcome, as well as how to raise awareness of the issue in the country.
 The Attorney General of Bolivia attended the hearing and provided an update from the Government.
 We have shared proposed legal changes that reflect international and regional human rights standards and the Bolivian representative agreed to review the proposed legal changes.
-After listening to both parties, the Commissioners again committed to fighting sexual violence of adolescents in Bolivia and pledged to work with us on the issue.
+After listening to both parties, the Commissioners again committed to fighting sexual violence against adolescents in Bolivia and pledged to work with us on the issue.

 After the hearing, we all had an opportunity to provide further information to the Commissioners through testimony at the private civil society discussion.
 We are grateful to our pro bono partner, Hughes Hubbard, for generously financing the participation of several of our Bolivian partners, providing legal support, and attending the hearings.